stonepros/stone/doc/man/8/stone-deploy.rst

 Manage OSDs by preparing data disk on remote host. ``osd`` makes use of certain subcommands for managing OSDs.

-Subcommand ``create`` prepares a device for Ceph OSD.
+Subcommand ``create`` prepares a device for Stone OSD.
 It first checks against multiple OSDs getting created and warns about the possibility of more than the recommended which would cause issues with max allowed PIDs in a system.
 It then reads the bootstrap-osd key for the cluster or writes the bootstrap key if not found.
-It then uses :program:`ceph-volume` utility's ``lvm create`` subcommand to prepare the disk, (and journal if using filestore) and deploy the OSD on the desired host.
+It then uses :program:`stone-volume` utility's ``lvm create`` subcommand to prepare the disk, (and journal if using filestore) and deploy the OSD on the desired host.
 Once prepared, it gives some time to the OSD to start and checks for any possible errors and if found, reports to the user.

 Bluestore Usage::

-	ceph-deploy osd create --data DISK HOST
+	stone-deploy osd create --data DISK HOST

 Filestore Usage::

-	ceph-deploy osd create --data DISK --journal JOURNAL HOST
+	stone-deploy osd create --data DISK --journal JOURNAL HOST

 .. note:: For other flags available, please see the man page or the --help menu
-          on ceph-deploy osd create
+          on stone-deploy osd create

-Subcommand ``list`` lists devices associated to Ceph as part of an OSD.
+Subcommand ``list`` lists devices associated to Stone as part of an OSD.
-It uses the ``ceph-volume lvm list`` output that has a rich output, mapping OSDs to devices and other interesting information about the OSD setup.
+It uses the ``stone-volume lvm list`` output that has a rich output, mapping OSDs to devices and other interesting information about the OSD setup.

 Usage::

-	ceph-deploy osd list HOST
+	stone-deploy osd list HOST

 admin